Note

 black_bgbool, or “auto”, optional

-If True, display a colorbar on the right of the plots.
+If True, display a colorbar next to the plots. default=True

 cbar_tick_formatstr, default=”%.2g” (scientific notation)